MindPilot: Closed-loop Visual Stimulation Optimization for Brain Modulation with EEG-guided Diffusion: Experiments

 \paragraph{Semantic-driven generation} In a 10-round EEG semantic-guided visual stimuli generation experiment, MindPilot was compared against random selection and an offline black-box diffusion baseline.
 Across five target images, closed-loop optimization consistently reduced L1 error relative to baselines (Fig.~\ref{fig:generation_semantic}A).
 Generated images preserved semantic fidelity, as illustrated by comparisons with offline GP-based estimators (Fig.~\ref{fig:generation_semantic}B–C).
-In Fig.~\ref{fig:generation_semantic}, the middle row serves as a conceptual ceiling, confirming that our proxy-guided optimization algorithm is highly effective when provided with a noiseless target signal.
-Importantly, Tab.~\ref{tab:reconstruction} benchmarks MindPilot against specialized EEG-to-image decoders (ATM-S~\citep{li2024visual}, CongCapturer~\citep{zhang2025cognitioncapturer}). \textit{Note:} These reconstruction models serve as a \textbf{theoretical upper bound} because they map ground-truth EEG directly to images, whereas MindPilot must iteratively search for the target without seeing the ground truth.
-Despite this more challenging setting, MindPilot \textbf{substantially outperforms chance-level baselines} (e.g., SSIM: 0.35 vs. 0.28) and achieves high-level semantic alignment comparable to the upper bound (e.g., CLIP-2 way: 0.67 vs. 0.76 for ATM-S), validating the efficacy of closed-loop modulation.
+In Fig.~\ref{fig:generation_semantic}, the middle row is an oracle reference obtained with noiseless target-image features.
+Tab.~\ref{tab:reconstruction} also reports specialized EEG-to-image decoders (ATM-S~\citep{li2024visual} and CognitionCapturer~\citep{zhang2025cognitioncapturer}).
+Because these decoders map ground-truth EEG directly to images under a different protocol, their results are used as reference ceilings rather than strict theoretical upper bounds for MindPilot.
+MindPilot outperforms the chance-level baselines (e.g., SSIM: 0.35 vs. 0.28) and approaches the high-level semantic alignment of the reference method in the reported comparison (e.g., CLIP-2 way: 0.67 vs. 0.76 for ATM-S).

-These results highlight that \textit{closed-loop optimization in MindPilot alone can effectively steer image generation toward neural targets with competitive semantic fidelity}, achieving performance surprisingly close to specialized decoders, even though our framework is designed for general-purpose closed-loop brain–stimulus optimization rather than task-specific semantic decoding.
+These results show that, in the evaluated setting, MindPilot's closed-loop optimization steers image generation toward neural targets with semantic fidelity approaching that of the reported specialized decoders, despite the different task protocols.

 \paragraph{PSD-driven generation} MindPilot also optimized toward PSD features, directly modulating neural spectral patterns.
 Correlation analysis confirmed progressive alignment between image features and EEG PSD (Fig.~\ref{fig:generation_psd}A).
 The comparisons across the random baseline, initial step (step-1), and optimized step (step-best) demonstrate that our iteration effectively aligns neural spectral patterns with visual semantics.
 Neural alignment was particularly evident in the early post-stimulus window (0–500 ms), where closed-loop images evoked EEG responses closely matching the target (Fig.~\ref{fig:generation_psd}B).
 Across subjects and seeds, PSD-guided generation significantly improved similarity scores (Fig.~\ref{fig:generation_psd}C).